 Department of Allied Sciences

-A Bachelor of Science, MLS major, includes three years of academic courses on campus followed by an 11-12 month full-time professional-level internship in an affiliated hospital's MLS program during which students complete classes and clinical education specific to the practice of a medical laboratory scientist.
+A Bachelor of Science, major in Medical Laboratory Science (MLS), includes three years of academic coursework on campus, followed by an 11-12 month professional level internship in an affiliated hospital's MLS program during which students complete classes and clinical education specific to MLS.
 All affiliated hospital programs are accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
 Graduates are eligible to take the national certifying exam administered by the American Society for Clinical Pathology Board of Certification (ASCP BOC) to earn the MLS credential.

-A Bachelor of Science, RC major, includes two to three years of academic courses on campus and a 15-month full-time professional-level internship at Sanford Medical Center, Fargo, ND, where class and clinical education is specifically applied to the practice of respiratory care.
-The NDSU/Sanford Respiratory Care internship is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-Graduates are eligible to complete a series of national certifying exams that lead to the registered respiratory therapist (RRT) credential.
+A Bachelor of Science, major in Respiratory Care (RC), includes two-three years of academic coursework on campus and a 15-month professional level internship at Sanford Health in Fargo, where class and clinical education is specifically applied to the practice of respiratory care.
+The NDSU/Sanford Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+Upon completion of all degree requirements, graduates are eligible to complete a series of national certifying exams that lead to the registered respiratory therapist (RRT) credential.

-Students interested in MLS, RC and/or RS should plan to meet with an allied sciences academic advisor while exploring career options and upon declaring an allied sciences major to create an individualized plan of study for successful completion of degree requirements.
+Students interested in MLS, RC and/or RS should plan to meet with an allied sciences academic advisor while exploring career options, and upon declaring an allied sciences major, to create a suitable plan of study for successful completion of degree requirements.